-Though Good’s wife and family were now present, it didn’t stop the jealousy that John Good felt at seeing Bronco Sue involved with someone else.
-Good challenged Dawson to a duel at La Luz to settle the matter and on December 8, 1884, Good shot Dawson dead.
+Though Good’s wife and family were now present, it didn’t stop John Good’s jealousy at seeing Bronco Sue involved with someone else.
+Good challenged Dawson to a duel at La Luz to settle the matter, and on December 8, 1884, Good shot Dawson dead.

-Good was arrested but acquitted on grounds of self-defense.
+Good was arrested but acquitted on the grounds of self-defense.

 But, Sue’s attendance at the event reminded authorities that she had been a suspect in the Robert Black case.
 She was soon arrested on murder warrants from Socorro.

 She was at last tried for Robert Black’s murder in 1886.
 During her trial, newspapers referred to her as the “Lucretia Borgia” of the West.
 Alfred J. Fountain, the famed attorney, defended her on the charge, and she was, once again, found not guilty and released by an all-male jury.